gitlabhq/terraform-provider-gitlab/docs/resources/user.md

   -> the provider needs to be configured with admin-level access for this resource to work.
   -> You must specify either password or reset_password.
-  Upstream API: GitLab REST API docs https://docs.gitlab.com/ee/api/users.html
+  Upstream API: GitLab REST API docs https://docs.gitlab.com/ee/api/users.html -> This resource is only available in self-managed Gitlab instances.
 ---

 # gitlab_user (Resource)